mastodon/documentation/Using-Mastodon/User-guide.md

 ##### Hashtags

 If you're making a post belonging to a wider subject, it might be worth adding a "hashtag" to it.
-This can be done simply by writing in the post a # sign followed by a phrase, e.g. #introductions (which is popular on mastodon.social for new users to introduce themselves to the community), or #politics for political discussions, etc. Clicking on a hashtag in a toot will show a timeline consisting only of public posts that include this hashtag (i.e. it's a shortcut to searching for it).
-This allows users to group messages of similar subjects together, forming a separate "timeline" for people interested in that subject.
+This can be done simply by writing in the post a # sign followed by a phrase, e.g. #introductions (which is popular on mastodon.social for new users to introduce themselves to the community), or #politics for political discussions, etc. Hashtags can contain only letters and numbers, and must contain at least one letter - a space or an & will break your hashtag.

+When the toot is posted the hashtag becomes a clickable link; clicking on a hashtag in a toot will show a timeline consisting only of public posts that include this hashtag (i.e. it's a shortcut to searching for it).
+This allows users to group posts of similar subjects together, forming a separate "timeline" for people interested in that subject.
 Hashtags can also be searched for from the search bar above the compose box.

+When you have a hashtag search open, it will automatically update with new toots.
+You can pin the column to keep the search open by clicking the settings symbol at the top right of the hashtag search column and clicking "pin".
+If you open that menu again you can move the pinned hashtag column to the left or right, or you can unpin it.

+Unlisted, followers-only and direct toots do not end up in hashtag searches, but if they contain hashtags, those hashtags can still be clicked to [search](User-guide.md#searching) for public toots containing that hashtag.
+A hashtag search can only return toots known to your instance.

 ##### Boosts and Favourites